duplocloud/docs/aws-user-guide/aws-services/s3-bucket.md

 ## Creating an S3 bucket

+When creating an S3 bucket using the `duplocloud_s3_bucket` resource in Terraform, a unique identifier is appended to the bucket name to ensure global uniqueness as required by AWS.
+This identifier is the AWS account ID, and a prefix with the tenant name (`duploservices-<tenant_name>-`) is also added.
+This naming convention allows for the creation of buckets with the same name across multiple tenants while maintaining global uniqueness.

 1. In the DuploCloud Portal, navigate to **Cloud Services** -> **Storage**.
 2. Click the **S3** tab.
 3. Click **Add**.
 The **Create an S3** **Bucket** pane displays.